KatherineWinter/kw_website/public/articles/team_development/learning_blog.md

 Resources I find that I enjoy.

+## July 15, 2023

+**Meeting formula**

+I read an article called [Driving Workplace Performance Through High-Quality Conversations](https://devddiwww.azurewebsites.net/research/driving-workplace-performance-through-high-quality-conversations).
+It had a range of topics regarding leadership conversation styles, but I particularly liked this breakdown of Interaction Guidelines.
+In my view, this should be the formula for most meetings (many do not):

+* **OPEN:** Ensures that discussions have a clear purpose and that everyone understands the importance of accomplishing it.
+* **CLARIFY:** There are two types of information to collect in this step—1) facts and figures, and 2) issues and concerns.
+Both are essential to building a complete picture of the situation.
+* **DEVELOP:** When developing ideas, it is important to ask questions and include others in the process.
+Most likely, leaders will have ideas about what to do, and they should share them.
+However, they should put equal emphasis on seeking others’ ideas.
+* **AGREE:** Leaders and the people involved in the conversation should agree on a plan for following through on the ideas that were developed and for supporting those who will take action.
+* **CLOSE:** The final chance to check that everyone is clear on agreements and next steps and committed to following through.

 ## July 11, 2023

 Here is a fun homework I had to do for my MBA class if anyone wants to do it for themselves: